Visual-AI/3DRS/README.md

 ## Extracting VGGT features

-You can choose to download the vggt features from [here](https://huggingface.co/datasets/OliverHuang1998/3DRS).
+You need to download the VGGT model from [vggt](https://huggingface.co/facebook/VGGT-1B/blob/main/model.pt), and put in `checkpoints` folder.

-Or you can extract corresponding vggt features by yourself, where you need to download the VGGT model from [vggt](https://huggingface.co/facebook/VGGT-1B/blob/main/model.pt), and put in `checkpoints` folder.
+Afterwards, you need to run the command:

 ```bash
 python extract_vggt_feature